This information regarding cervical screening applies to all people with a cervix, inclusive of those who identify as men (transmen).

 The smear test involves taking cells from the surface of the cervix and then examining them to see if they are normal or have changed in some way.
 If some cells have changed, the test will indicate how they have changed and what the risks are.

-It is from a cervical smear that most women usually find out that they have HPV, however, others will find out because they have developed genital warts.
+It is from a cervical smear that most people usually find out that they have HPV, however, others will find out because they have developed genital warts.
 It is impossible to know how HPV is transmitted to any particular person even through cervical screening.

 It is hard to view an abnormal smear test as a good thing, but on the positive side regular screening picks up early changes that can be monitored and treated.